 In my humble opinion, there is no better time than fall to hop on my bike and hit the roads, gravel, and trails of Ontario’s Highlands.
 I don’t have to worry about overheating, nor will I find myself pushed to my limit while trying to outrun a swarm of deer flies for 20 kilometres (true story).
-But best of all, I love to marvel in the spectacle of the vibrant colours that take my breath away, if there’s anything left to take after that last hill.
+Best of all, I love to marvel in the spectacle of the vibrant colours that take my breath away, if there’s anything left to take after that last hill.

 Ontario’s Highlands is a cyclist’s paradise, with your choice of gravel trails, winding roads, plus cross-country or downhill mountain biking too.
-If you’re not a seasoned cyclist but are hoping to take in the fall colours in an active way, and cherish the remaining weeks of warm weather in your own social bubble, give it a try and you might find yourself hooked.
+If you’re not a seasoned cyclist but are hoping to take in the fall colours in an active way, and cherish the remaining weeks of warm weather, give it a try and you might find yourself hooked.

 If you’re keen to bike your way through fall, here are some ideas to get you started.